RHLUG-Org/MC-Project-Documentation/README.md

 # MC-Project-Documentation-and-Scripts
-This repository will serve as the location for documentation related to the RHLUG and RH-Esports Minecraft Server. [license TBD]
+This repository will serve as the location for documentation related to the RHLUG Minecraft Server, funded by RHA. [license TBD]